nqnguyen86/grpc-example/README.md

-# gRPC example on Go server and clients as Go, NodeJs,...
+# gRPC example

+Goal: make connections form Go server to clients using different lanaguages as Go, NodeJs,...

 ## Install on Windows